Google Pixel 5 vs Pixel 4 vs 4 XL: What's the difference?

 Conclusion

-Based on the rumours, the Google Pixel 5 will sit between the Pixel 4 and 4 XL in terms of size, but switch its build from glass to aluminium.
-It will also offer a more modern design from the front with a punch hole camera and a reduction in bezels compared to its predecessors.
+The Google Pixel 5 sits between the Pixel 4 and 4 XL in terms of size, but switches its build from glass to aluminium.
+It also offers a more modern design from the front with a punch hole camera and a reduction in bezels compared to its predecessors.

-Additionally, rumours suggest that while it won't run on Qualcomm's flagship processor, it will still be a powerful device, offer a drop in price, an increase in RAM and an increase in battery capacity.
+Additionally, while it doesn't run on Qualcomm's flagship processor, it is still a powerful device, offers a drop in price, an increase in RAM and an increase in battery capacity.

-We will update this feature as soon as the official specifications are revealed.
+The main question to consider is whether the Pixel 4a 5G or Pixel 4a might be a better option for you.